How To Redomicile A Foreign Company To Singapore?

 • (If the company is proposing to redomicile as a public company) They have the relevant professional or academic qualifications to be the secretary of a public company (typically a qualified lawyer, accountant, or a member of the Singapore Association of the Institute of Chartered Secretaries and Administrators)

-• (Where the redomiciliation is being handled by a lawyer or a filing agent) A confirmation statement from the lawyer or filing agent that each proposed director has consented to act as a director and has not been disqualified, and that each proposed secretary has consented to act as a secretary.
+• (If a lawyer or filing agent is handling the re-domiciliation) The lawyer or filing agent must provide a confirmation statement stating that each proposed director has consented to act and has not been disqualified and that each proposed secretary has consented to act as well.

 These are the summarised key steps to redomicile your company to Singapore: